Antony-Zhang/theme-academic-cv/content/authors/admin/_index.md

     icon: custom/nma-dark
     summary: |
       I studied the foundational concept of computational neuroscience through active learning in groups.
       The curriculum spans most areas of computational neuroscience, including Machine Learning, Dynamical Systems, Stochastic Processes, and how to model.
-To finish the course, I worked with partners on the project "Working Memory Capacity of RNN".
+To finish the course, I worked with partners on the project *[The Working Memory Capacity of RNN]({{< relref "project/working-memory-capacity-of-rnn/" >}})*.

   # - title: Neural Networks and Deep Learning
   #   url: https://www.coursera.org/learn/neural-networks-deep-learning